 5. Make An Effort To Socialize Your Golden Retriever Puppies

 If you want a friendly dog, you absolutely must socialize them as a puppy.
 Puppies go through a developmental period where it’s crucial they have positive interactions with as many different people and things as possible.
-You can take advantage of this developmental period by staying active with your puppy, which will make them easier to train in the future.
+You can take advantage of this developmental period by staying active and playing toys with your puppy, which will make them easier to train in the future.

 During the first four weeks that you’re with your golden retriever puppies, take them to a socialization class.
 It’s important to introduce them to people of all races, ages, genders and smells as possible.
 Your pup also needs to be exposed to the world around them at this age to establish a sense of comfort.